Gitesh/Agile-DevOps-SRE/Agile-Dev-Ops-SRE.md

 Tech Debt = addressing technical debt is a form of preventatitive maintenance.

-Monitoring = is a reactive control, detection is post event occurrance.
+Monitoring = is a reactive control if detection is post event occurrance; a preventative control if historical data is used to identfiy trends.

+AIOps = data science and machine learning used to automate operational processes